 The problem here, is that other risk control methods may be overlooked, or forgotten.

 Project Risk Assessment is Difficult

 In summary, the theory of Project Risk Assessment is easy, and can be covered in about an hour.
+Where does Project Risk Assessment Go Wrong?
+(Risk 3) has looked at the issues.
 However, it is only when trying to identify and assess risks on a real project, that the difficulties start to arise, and the simple theory becomes a complex practice!

 Don’t think that you can understand project risks by reading a text book or attending a trainign course. the reality is that putting the theory into practise is difficult!